 Barry Wolf is Weil’s Executive Partner and is Chair of the Firm’s Management Committee.

-Mr. Wolf is very active in a range of philanthropic activities, including through board positions with: Weill Cornell Medical College and The Global Foundation for Eating Disorders.
+Mr. Wolf is very active in a range of philanthropic activities, including through board positions with: Weill Cornell Medical College, the Central Park Conservancy and the Global Foundation for Eating Disorders.